phaubertin/jinue/doc/syscalls/dup.md

 * JINUE_EBADF if the specified source descriptor is invalid, or is a owner descriptor, or is closed.
 * JINUE_EBADF if the specified destination descriptor is already in use.
+* JINUE_EPERM if the specified process descriptor does not have the permission to bind a descriptor into the process.